 I completely share the views of the vast majority of residents across the Aylesbury constituency that HS2 should be scrapped; as I stated from the very beginning of my election campaign, I do not believe we need this railway.
 It makes no sense economically, with a weak business case and spiralling construction costs.
 It makes no sense environmentally, with more than a hundred ancient woodlands, being destroyed for a line that will never be carbon neutral over the course of its 120 year lifespan.
 I remain absolutely convinced that the scheme will do enormous damage to our area with zero benefit to the people of Aylesbury and the nearby villages.

-On behalf of residents and businesses affected, I have repeatedly challenged the Transport Secretary, Grant Shapps, and the HS2 Minister, Andrew Stephenson about the relevance, value for money and environmental impact of HS2.
-I have put on record my opposition to this useless behemoth in parliamentary debates, I have lobbied the Chancellor of the Exchequer on the business case and I have even taken my concerns to the Prime Minister on several occasions – both privately and publicly.
+On behalf of residents and businesses affected, I have repeatedly challenged the Transport Secretary, Grant Shapps, and the HS2 Minister, Andrew Stephenson, about the relevance, value for money and environmental impact of HS2.
+I have put on record my opposition to this useless behemoth in parliamentary debates, I have lobbied the Chancellor of the Exchequer on the business case and I have taken my concerns directly to the Prime Minister on several occasions – both privately and publicly.